 - Low End Intel B*60 series motherboards such as the Intel B560, B660

-Note that the Intel H*10 motherboards and AMD A series motherboards are the most basic motherboards that you can find.
+Note that the Intel H*10 motherboards and AMD A series motherboards are the most basic ones you can find.

-While you can find motherboards much cheaper than $100, I would advice to set aside at least $100-$150 for a budget gaming build.
+While you can find motherboards much cheaper than $100, I would advise setting aside at least $100-$150 for a budget gaming build.

 Home Use and School Use

 A home or a school use PC should have a bare minimum motherboard.
-You can thus opt for the cheapest possible motherboard from a respectable brand.
+You can thus opt for the cheapest possible motherboard from a reputable brand.

-The most entry level motherboard can be sufficient for this use case and they can cost anywhere between $70 – $100.
+The most entry-level motherboard can be sufficient for this use case and cost anywhere between $70 – $100.

-Essentially for this use case, you are looking for a motherboard that the compatible socket for your CPU – which should also be entry level preferably – USB 3.0 ports, and video output ports.
+Essentially, for this use case, you are looking for a motherboard with a compatible socket for your CPU – which should also be entry-level, preferably – USB 3.0 and video output ports.

-Since these motherboards are intended for gaming, the version of the PCIe slots, the version of the video output ports, number of RAM slots, expansion slots etc. do not really matter much.
+Since these motherboards are intended for gaming, the version of the PCIe slots, the video output ports, the number of RAM slots, expansion slots, etc., do not matter much.

-An office use PC build is almost similar to home and school use PC.
-Hence, you can expect to pay a similar amount on a motherboard.
-However, you may opt to go for a motherboard with a built in WiFi so that you can connect to the office network.
+An office-use PC build is almost similar to a home and school-use PC.
+Hence, you can expect to pay an equal amount for a motherboard.
+However, you may opt for a motherboard with built-in WiFi to connect to the office network.

-Hence you may expect to pay anywhere between $70-$120 for an office PC motherboard.
+Hence you may expect to pay between $70-$120 for an office PC motherboard.

 Professional Work / Editing and Designing

-For professionals, designers and editors there is no one set criteria.
+There is no set of criteria for professionals, designers, and editors.
 Essentially the recommended price range for a motherboard is too vast.
 On the top end spectrum sky is the limit.

-If you are a beginner, then you can essentially stick with any budget motherboard.
-However, if you are an industry expert, then you will essentially need a workstation grade motherboard.
+If you are a beginner, you can stick with any budget motherboard.
+However, if you are an industry expert, you will need a workstation-grade motherboard.

-Workstation grade motherboard feature specialized chipsets such as the AMD TRX40 or the Intel X series chipset.
+Workstation-grade motherboards feature specialized chipsets like the AMD TRX40 or the Intel X series chipset.

-Motherboards featuring these chipsets are loaded with feature and can cost at least $500.
+Motherboards featuring these chipsets are loaded with features and can cost at least $500.

 Parity Between Components is the Key to all PC Builds